 - Evidence linking the disability to an injury or disease incurred during military service (also known as a medical nexus)

-In addition, you may receive disability benefits based on presumed disabilities.
-The VA presumes that certain disabilities were caused by military service.
+In addition, you may receive disability benefits based on presumptive disabilities.
+The VA presumes that certain disabilities were in relation to military service.

 A claims-handler for the Department of Veterans Affairs determines the validity of a claim.
 Even eligible veterans face problems with their claims.
 Research shows that the VA will deny/reject many claims, as well as, misplace claims.
 There are many claims that get stuck in the backlog and this causes many delays within the process.